Colegio Nuestra Senora de la Antigua: Main Building

 The building was built in the Herrerian style, which falls into the Renaissance art.
 Due to the size and grandiosity of the building, it received the name "El Escorial de Galicia".
 The building is 23 meters high and 110 meters long, and is distributed in total symmetry.

 The whole building was built with Spanish granite, which turns into gold color with the pass of time.
 In the middle of the structure a portico was built, as the entrance of the church that was built in the building.
 The portico is divided in two different parts.
 The superior part, built on an Ionian style and the inferior part, built on a Doric style.

 Great Escalator

 Built by Pedro Marlote and Juan de la Sierra between 1594 and 1603, the great escalator is characterized for its 3 meters wide and its one piece steps.
 The structure was made with such a strong granite, that the state of it is almost perfect after centuries of used.
 One of the main characteristics that make this escalator unique is the way it was built.
 The escalator has no central support, resting on the side walls of the building.
-Under the escalator, in the arcade, there are still rests of the map, the architects draw as a reference to built the escalator.
+Under the escalator, in the arcade, there are still rests of the map, the architects draw as a reference to build the escalator.